 - While you can apply for as many cards as you want, each card issuer has its own restrictions about the number of its cards you may own, and how long you have to wait between applications.

 One of the best ways to get the most from your credit card is by choosing the right card for yourself.

 Of course, it’s unlikely that a single card will make all your credit card dreams come true.
 As your spending habits change and your financial needs evolve, there’s a good chance you’ll want to apply for more than one great credit card offer.

-Of course, just because you want to apply for more than one of today’s best credit cards doesn’t mean you should apply for multiple credit cards all at once.
-In most cases, waiting between credit card applications is better for your credit history — and can even improve your chances of getting accepted.
+But it’s generally not a great idea to apply for multiple credit cards all at once.
+In most cases, waiting between credit card applications is better for your credit score — and can even improve your chances of getting accepted.

 How often should you apply for a new credit card?